CarlTBarnes/Date-Time-Number-Tool/README.md

 _____
 ### Date Tab

 Enter a Date and see the Clarion Standard Date (days since 12/27/1800).
 Displays all Clarion @D Pictures.
-The list has click sortable headings so you can see them sorted by Date Format with all "D" day based, then "M" Month, then "N" Name and then "Y" Year.
+The list has click sortable headings so you can sort by Date Format.
 Right-click on the list for options to copy the Format or Equate.

 The Copy button above the List will place an Equate for the entered date no the clipboard to use in code instead of the DATE() function.
 ```